 A POC (proof of concept) is an advanced demo project that reflects a real-world scenario.
 Since developing products from emerging technologies can be too risky or troublesome, POCs are often used to “prove” that a new technology, service, or idea is viable for the market.

 A common use case in the software industry for POCs involves developers examining the client’s requirements, choosing a few to focus on, and creating a proof of concept to solve those requirements.
-Many developers who choose to forgo testing in a POC environment often end up regretting it.
+Many developers who choose to forgo testing in a virtual POC environment often end up regretting it.

 POCs have a variety of purposes, including: